Azure-Samples/Speech-Service-Actions-Template/documentation/2-test-the-baseline-model.md

 # 2. Test the baseline model

-Follow these steps to understand the workflow and create a baseline Speech model without customization.
+Follow these steps to understand how to create a baseline Speech model.
 This baseline model will be used as an accuracy benchmark to compare against future customized models.

 ## Table of contents